Introduction

 | Beetroot | Roots may still be usable | Check texture and woodiness |

 The best test is simple: taste a small piece.
 If it tastes fine, use it.
-If it has turned very bitter, tough or woody, it is probably better on the compost heap or left to flower for insects.
+If it has turned very bitter, tough or woody, it is usually better on the compost heap or left to flower for insects.

 Bolted Lettuce, Rocket and Spinach

-Lettuce, rocket and spinach are the crops where most people notice the flavour change first.
+These are the crops where most people notice the flavour change first.

+Once they start flowering, the leaves often become stronger and less tender.
 If they have only just started bolting, pick what you can straight away.
-Younger leaves are usually better than older ones.
 Once the flower stem is tall and the leaves are tough, the crop is usually past its best.

 Bolted Coriander